What are the library's hours of operation?

 Is there any place I can meet as a group to study together?

 The library has three study rooms that can accommodate small groups (1 to 4 people).
-Each room is equipped with a campus phone and a whiteboard.
+Each room is equipped with a computer and a whiteboard.
 The rooms may be reserved in advance at the information desk; Otherwise, they are available on a first-come, first-served basis.